 That also meant that I was doing laundry quite frequently on the go which is something I’d never done before, here are some of my tips:

-- Don’t wait till you are completely out of clean clothes to do your laundry – sometimes the laundry process takes longer than expected and you really don’t want to be stuck in your one set of clothing for 2 days straight.
-I usually start looking for laundry options at about 70% mark, and ended up doing laundry around 10-14 days
+Don’t wait till you are completely out of clean clothes to do your laundry– sometimes the laundry process takes longer than expected and you really don’t want to be stuck in your one set of clothing for 2 days straight.
+I usually start looking for laundry options at about the 70% usage mark, did laundry around every 10-14 days.

 - Laundry machines in hostels that you pay to use – I usually make sure I promptly remove the clothes once they are done so that other people don’t move my clothes and mix things up in my pile.
 An important thing to look for is making sure your hostel also has a dryer machine, especially if you are pressed for time as you don’t want to be packing damp clothes into your backpack (eww)